 This beach is also within distance of Orlando.
 Though it is different, the distance is about the same as Cocoa Beach.

 Canaveral National Seashore is approximately about 55 miles away and a little over an hour driving distance.

 This beach is one of those more quieter and unseen beaches you would want to go if you prefer nature over larger crowds.

 The wildlife at this beach is just stunning.
 It is filled with wild birds and you can even find turtle nesting areas nearby.
 Some endangered species live here since its remote location is the perfect place to leave wildlife as is.

 Because of the wildlife there are no cars allowed in the beach.
-It is miles of beach sand with secluded areas and there are no building blocking your view.
+It is miles of beach sand with secluded areas and there are no buildings blocking your view.

 You do have to pay at the entrance of this beach road right after you pass the canaveral information station, so make sure you have some money ready.

 If you want a private getaway then this beach may be what you are looking for.
-You can definitely do fishing at Mosquito Lagoon if you have a boat to take out, or even local fishing by the shore.
+You can definitely do fishing at Mosquito Lagoon with or without a boat.

 If you have more time to do other things be sure to include the hiking trail of turtle mound along with your adventures.